-This first week is a short week, beginning on Ash Wednesday.
+This first week of Lent is a short week, beginning on Ash Wednesday.
+As we begin our family devotional, take note of the purpose of the season.
 Lent is a time of reflection, a time to recenter our lives.
 We look around, see what is necessary and what is extra.
 We give up some comforts and excesses.
 And we learn to thank God for enough.
 We deny ourselves and find we can see God a little more clearly.
 Each day brings us a little closer to the Cross.
 As we look at the lives of these extraordinary individuals, remember that, had they not focused on God, they wouldn’t be extraordinary.
 Extraordinary begins with steps outside the ordinary.

 What worldly pleasures will you give up during this season of Lent as you prepare for the Lord?

 What truth has God given you to share?
 How can your life point more toward Christ?

 Lent Day Two: Dietrich Bonhoeffer — Courage for the Sake of Others

 Dietrich Bonhoeffer was born February 4, 1906, in Germany.
 He was a pastor, theologian, and martyr.
 When the Nazis rose to power in Germany, Bonhoeffer spoke out against them.

 At the urging of friends, Bonhoeffer left his home for the United States, to escape persecution by the Nazis.
 However, he soon regretted his decision and decided to go back home to his people and stand with them.